awgrover/every-py/README.md

 Advantages:

-* the simplist pattern I could think of for the basic periodic action, so easier for beginners
+* the simplist pattern I could think of for the basic periodic action, so, easier for beginners
 * still allows periodic, patterns, and non-repeating durations
 * reads well if you name the Every instance well
 * conscious of code/variable footprint relevant for circuit/micro-python RAM limits